bhavanaroopa29/Assessment/README.md

 This Todo List app is a comprehensive task management application with a React frontend and RESTful API backend.
 It provides a robust set of features for managing tasks:
 Key Features:

-User Management:
+# User Management:

-Switch between different users to view and manage their todos Each user has their own todo collection
+- Switch between different users to view and manage their todos -Each user has their own todo collection

-Todo Management:
+# Todo Management:

 Create, read, update, and delete todo items
 Set priority levels (High, Medium, Low)